angular/angular/aio/content/start/start-data.md

     The `async` pipe returns the latest value from a stream of data and continues to do so for the life of a given component.
 When Angular destroys that component, the `async` pipe automatically stops.
 For detailed information about the `async` pipe, see the [AsyncPipe API documentation](/api/common/AsyncPipe).

-1. Add a link from the cart page to the shipping page:
+1. Add a link from the cart view to the shipping view:

     <code-example header="src/app/cart/cart.component.html" path="getting-started/src/app/cart/cart.component.2.html"></code-example>